James Napier Robertson: The Dark Horse

 In 2010 Robertson started work on his second feature film, The Dark Horse, based on the life story of Genesis Potini, a Māori chess player who suffered from severe bipolar.
 Robertson stated he became very close friends with Potini, playing hundreds of games of chess with him while writing the screenplay.
 Robertson has been an avid chess player since a young age, which he cited as one of the things that inspired him to make The Dark Horse.

 The Dark Horse premiered as the Opening Night film at the NZIFF Film Festival on 17 July 2014, and was released across New Zealand on 31 July.
 The film was a New Zealand box office hit, grossing $2 million and receiving unanimously rave reviews.
 The New Zealand Herald rated it 5 stars, calling it "a great, deeply affecting movie", with "brave, assured and layered directing" and praising the "towering performance of Cliff Curtis".
 A review on Radio New Zealand declared it to be "one of the greatest New Zealand films ever made".

 It premiered internationally at the 2014 Toronto International Film Festival.
 Variety called it "exceptional...the most deserving cinematic export to emerge from New Zealand in years".
 The Hollywood Reporter said it was "certain to attract awards attention", and Indiewire graded it an 'A', praising it as "moving and incredibly humanistic".

 The European Premiere was held at the 2015 Rotterdam International Film Festival, where it won the Audience Award for Best Film.
 It also won the Best Actor Award for Cliff Curtis at the 2014 Asia Pacific Awards, and six awards at the 2014 New Zealand Film Awards, including Best Picture, Best Director and Best Screenplay.
 2014 was dubbed the 'golden year' of New Zealand film.

 The Dark Horse was released worldwide in 2015, and was released theatrically in the United States in 2016 where it was presented by director James Cameron.

+Joika aka The American

+Joika (alternative title The American), a 2023 New Zealand–Polish drama about American ballerina Joy Womack training at the prestigious Moscow Bolshoi Theatre, was filmed in Warsaw, Poland in February 2022, with post-production completed in Auckland, New Zealand.

+The film premiered as the Closing Night Film at the 2023 Deauville American Film Festival, and was also screened at the 2024 Palm Springs International Film Festival and the 2024 Santa Barbara International Film Festival between 15–16 February 2024, where it won a number of awards.

+It received favourable reviews from critics; Liam Maguren of Flicks opining that the film "delivers plenty of squirm-inducing suspense and a compelling moral quagmire."
+Maguren praised writer-director Napier Robertson and also praised the performances of the main cast members Talia Ryder and Diane Kruger.
+He also praised the film's choreography and handheld cinematography of Tomasz Naumiuk.